icwells/compOncDB/README.md

 #### Update
 	compOncDB update {-u username} {infile}

 	-u, --user="root"		MySQL username (default is root).
-	--config="config.txt"  Path to config.txt (Default is in bin directory).
+	--config="config.txt"	Path to config.txt (Default is in utils directory).
 	--count			Recount species totals and update the Totals table.
 	--delete		Delete records from given table if column = value.
 	--table="nil"		Perform operations on this table only.
 	-c, --column="nil"	Column to be updated with given value if --eval column == value.
 	-v, --value="nil"	Value to write to column if --eval column == value (only supply one evaluation statement).
 	-e, --eval="nil"	 Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: != = <= >= > <; wrap statement in quotation marks).

 	-i infile		Path to input file (see below for formatting).

 Update or delete existing records from the database.
 Command line updates (given with the -c, -v, and -e flags) will only perform a single update operation; however, multiple updates can be run at once using an input file.